youngo15/problemset5/README.md

 # Crohn’s Disease Severity as a Function of the Microbiome

 This repo contains the code to analyze Crohn’s Disease specific metabolomics data in "Inflammatory Bowel Disease Multi-omics Database”.
 This database is the largest, most comprehensive dataset on the microbiome of IBD patients, to our knowledge.
 We only focused on a small set of patients who were diagnosed with Crohn’s disease.
-In this analysis, we focused on the metabolome profiles of these patients.
+In this analysis, we focused specifically on the metabolome profiles of these patients.
+The dataset also includes genomic and transcriptomic information that could be used in further analysis.

 The repo contains two subfolders: Data and Output Files.
 The end result is a heat map of the metabolomics data from Crohn’s Disease patients.

 The raw data that we need for our analysis is included in the repo in the Data folder.
 Additional data related to this project and more information on the database is provided at https://ibdmdb.org.
 These datasets are well-curated and have undergone initial processing.
 They can be downloaded directly from the website as a .tsv file.
 We opened these files using Numbers and converted them to .csv files which are included in the Data folder.
 You can open the data sets in Excel, but they are very large and will likely take a long time to open.

-The subfolder Output Files is currently empty, and will get populated with the results from the Python file.
+The subfolder Output Files is currently filled with three sample data files (one with the figure and two .csv files containing processed data).
+These will get re-populated with the results from the Python file if you download and run the Python script on your own.

 # Downloading Git Hub File